marcodotsh/acse/README.md

 The `make tests` command only runs the ACSE compiler and the assembler, you will have to invoke the simulator manually.

+All assembly files produced by ACSE are compatible with [RARS](https://github.com/TheThirdOne/rars) so you can also run any compiled program through it.

 ### Authors

 ACSE is copyright (c) 2008-2024 Politecnico di Milano, and is licensed as